• E-Commerce

 What are unique pageviews in Google Analytics?

-A unique pageview is a request for a web page that is only counted once, even if the visitor views your site on multiple devices.
+Google defines unique pageviews as a request for a particular page that is only counted once, even if the visitor views your site on multiple devices.

 For example, if a visitor views your site on their smartphone, tablet, and computer in the same session, they'll only be counted as one unique pageview.

-This is important because unique pageviews are a much better measure of how many people have seen your site.
+This is important because a unique pageview represents a much better measure of how many people have seen your site.
+In short, a unique pageview aggregates pageviews from the same user during the same session.

-You can easily see both metrics in your Google Analytics dashboard in Behaviour > Site Content > All Pages
+You can easily see both metrics of pageviews in Google Analytics panel dashboard via Behaviour > Site Content > All Pages

 Or simply type ‘Pageviews vs Unique Pageviews' into the search bar.